EdwinLiavaa/satellite-broadband-service-chain/README.md

 - Slow process and error prone paper contracts
 - Delays in coordination
 - Overdue invoices and payment issues
-- Lack of payment gateways
+- Lack of payment gateways for underserved communities

 #### What Blockchain and Chainlink are providing
 ---